trambarhq/relaks-hacker-news-example/README.md

 ## Next step

 As a proof-of-concept, this example managed to exceed expectations.
 Hacker News' API turns out to be very fast.
 Even from across the Atlantic, our app is quite responsive.
 Building it didn't take long--half a day or so.
 The majority of the time was spent on page layout and CSS styling.
-Building a front-end using Relaks is fast and easy.
+Building a front-end using Relaks is easy and quick.
 There's no new concepts to digest.
 All that's required is a strong command of the JavaScript asynchronous model and React.

 Where do we go from here?
 There's a couple short-comings that needs addressing.
 First, the page doesn't update itself when new stories are posted on Hacker News.
 Adding change notification would entail using the Firebase SDK.
 Second, the comment count currently only reflects top-level comments.
 In order to get the total number of comments (that is, including replies to comments) we would have to recursively fetch all comments.
 Clearly, we can't do that for all stories.
 Some kind of retrieve-on-scroll mechanism would be needed.
 We'll deal with these issues in a future example.